kobenairb/pvsneslib/wiki/Home.md

 Created initially for the 20th birthday of the Nintendo SNES, it has been evolved a lot and is now mainly coded in assembler for performances reasons.
 It is also directly usable in asm for those who do not want to use C language but without rewriting everything from scratch.

-PVSneslib content is split in 3 parts
+PVSneslib content is split in 3 parts:

 * The library itself.
 * The tools and compiler (compatible on Windows, Linux and MacOS operating systems)
 * The examples (sprites, sound, graphics, debug, ...)